brajeshwar/brajeshwar.github.io/_posts/2009/2009-08-28-get-free-winautomation-license-professional-edition.md

----
-layout: post
-title: Get free WinAutomation License Professional Edition
+# Get free WinAutomation License Professional Edition
----

 I don't use Windows, so I had totally brushed aside the offer of 4 free Professional licenses of WinAutomation.
 However, I felt it should be useful to Windows users who visit my site.
 So, here you go -- stand a chance to win a WinAutomation license Professional Edition (I've got 4 licenses to give away).